altgans/altgans.github.io/src/posts/linux-setup.md

 installed `cliphist`, need to figure out what it does -- just another `wl-copy`?
-E: requires `wl-clipboard`, so seems to sit 'above' we can run `cliphist list | fuzzel -d | cliphist decode | wl-copy` to have `fuzzel` show the last pastes TODO set a hotkey for this, and/or use the quickshell variant TODO check my screenshot setup and/or maybe set up `grim` and `slurp` removed `pnpm` added `keychain` to my fish.conf `eval (keychain --eval --quiet KEY_ID)` :: `gpg --list-secret-keys --keyid-format=long`, it's the part after `sec   rsa4096/` check agents: `ssh-add -l` (lists SSH keys) and `gpg --list-keys` TODO look into SSHFS for remote-mounting to/from synology TODO set up ssh aliases
+E: requires `wl-clipboard`, so seems to sit 'above' we can run `cliphist list | fuzzel -d | cliphist decode | wl-copy` to have `fuzzel` show the last pastes
+TODO: set a hotkey for this, and/or use the quickshell variant
+TODO: check my screenshot setup and/or maybe set up `grim` and `slurp` removed `pnpm` added `keychain` to my fish.conf `eval (keychain --eval --quiet KEY_ID)` :: `gpg --list-secret-keys --keyid-format=long`, it's the part after `sec   rsa4096/` check agents: `ssh-add -l` (lists SSH keys) and `gpg --list-keys`
+TODO: look into SSHFS for remote-mounting to/from synology
+TODO: set up ssh aliases
-TODO set up hypralax
+TODO: set up hypralax

 2025-10-19 21:53
 installed `nemo`
 looks nice, very similar to `pcmanfm`
-TODO transform all my niri startups into systemd services, for better support setup `niriswitcher`, very nice, fills a gap to make `niri` more useful (don't have to scroll across thousands of windows..) -- <https://github.com/isaksamsten/niriswitcher?tab=readme-ov-file>
+TODO: transform all my niri startups into systemd services, for better support setup `niriswitcher`, very nice, fills a gap to make `niri` more useful (don't have to scroll across thousands of windows..) -- <https://github.com/isaksamsten/niriswitcher?tab=readme-ov-file>
-TODO take a look at `nirius` (<https://sr.ht/~tsdh/nirius/>) TODO take a look at `stasis` for better idle handling (<https://github.com/saltnpepper97/stasis?tab=readme-ov-file>)
+TODO: take a look at `nirius` (<https://sr.ht/~tsdh/nirius/>)
+TODO: take a look at `stasis` for better idle handling (<https://github.com/saltnpepper97/stasis?tab=readme-ov-file>)

 2025-10-19 22:15
 I think I am mostly done configuring everything